-City dwellers in apartment buildings in Milan thank their stars they have balconies, especially now, in the time of COVID.
+City dwellers in apartment buildings in Milan thank their stars they have balconies, especially now, in the time of Corona.

 I know I thank mine.

-Our balcony juts out into the sky from our fourth floor kitchen and is where we water our jasmine in the morning, clip a leaf of sage while making dinner (thanking the plant for its magnanimity) at night, and, in between, sunbathe, hang laundry, brush the dog or, lately, sing, play music or clap to celebrate our heroic doctors.
+Our balcony juts out into the sky from our fourth floor kitchen and is where we water our jasmine in the morning, clip a leaf of sage while making dinner (thanking the plant for its magnanimity) at night, and, in between, sunbathe, hang laundry, brush the dog or, lately, sing, play music or clap to celebrate our heroic doctors, nurses; all medical personnel.
 These latter activities depend on the day and the mood of the country.
 Sometimes, a very lucky few of us, even move our exercise bikes out onto the balcony.

-If we do move our bike onto the balcony and ride, it feels almost, if not quite, like we’re in the country.
-If we ignore the facade on the other side of the courtyard, and concentrate on our jasmine and the lily we bought for Easter, and the geraniums, we can almost fool ourselves.
-We imagine we’re tooling through a garden nestled amongst hills and dales.
+If we do move our exercise bike onto the balcony and ride, it feels almost, if not quite, like we’re in the country.
+If we ignore the facade on the other side of the courtyard, and concentrate on our jasmine and the lily we bought for Easter, and the geraniums that are newly blooming, we can almost fool ourselves.
+We can imagine we’re tooling through a garden nestled in a valley.
 We can feel the wind in our hair, the smell of magnolia inflating our lungs.
 It’s almost as good as the real thing.

 We’ve always liked our garden in the sky, but we really appreciate it now that we’re going upon our sixth week of quarantine.
 The days are lengthening and warming and spring is blooming and parks and trips to the country are off limits.
 Since we can’t have everything, we’re inhabiting what we have.

 Here’s our schedule: